PontusHorn/Pico-Tags/README.md

 {% endblock content %}
 ```

-If called like `https://www.example.com/tags/?tag=pancakes` it will return a list of documents
+This would make e.g. `https://www.example.com/tags?tag=pancakes` show a list of documents
-with tag `pancakes`.
-If called without arguments, it will return a list of all available tags.
+with the tag `pancakes`, whereas `https://www.example.com/tags` would show a list of all available tags.